List of England Test cricket records: Most career runs

 A run is the basic means of scoring in cricket.
 A run is scored when the batsman hits the ball with his bat and with his partner runs the length of 22 yards of the pitch.

 India's Sachin Tendulkar has scored the most runs in Test cricket with 15,921.
-Second is Ricky Ponting of Australia with 13,378 ahead of Jacques Kallis from South Africa in third with 13,289.
-Alastair Cook, one of two England batsman to have scored more than 10,000 runs in Test cricket, is in fifth with 12,472.
+Second is Joe Root, one of two England batsman to have scored more than 10,000 runs in Test cricket, with 13,543.

 Highest individual score

 The final Test of the 2003–04 series of the Wisden Trophy, contested between England and the West Indies, at the Antigua Recreation Ground saw Brian Lara of the West Indies set the highest Test score with 400 not out.
 Len Hutton's score of 364 runs against Australia during the final Test of the 1938 Ashes series at The Oval is the sixth highest individual score in Test cricket and the highest by an England player.
 Wally Hammond's 336, scored against New Zealand in 1933, is the third highest not out Test innings and the ninth highest overall.
 Hutton's, Hammond's and Andy Sandham's 325 against the West Indies in 1930 were Test record scores at the time they were scored.